JasonLocklin/Dissertation/SA/Introduction.md

 and perhaps more direct way of influencing visual perceptual representations.

-There are other differences between the two tasks that may make saccadic adaptation more useful as a rehabilitation tool in neglect.
+There are other differences between the two tasks that may also make saccadic adaptation more useful in the eventual study of perceptual bias in neglect.
 For example; unlike other adaptive systems, saccades are unable to make corrections in-flight due to the lack of useful visual feedback throughout the duration of the action [@Dodge1900;